-Mercury concentrations in clams deployed in Mitchell Branch in 2020 were slightly higher than concentrations seen in 2019 (Figure 3.32).
-In 2020, concentrations throughout Mitchell Branch were only slightly higher than at the reference site, which also experienced a slight increase in Hg concentrations.
-Within the Mitchell Branch system, the highest Hg concentrations were again seen in clams deployed at SD180 (0.12 $\mu$ g/g).
+Mercury concentrations in clams deployed in Mitchell Branch in 2021 were generally similar to concentrations seen in 2020 and were only slightly elevated in Mitchell Branch relative to the reference site (Figure 3.28).
+Within the Mitchell Branch system, the highest Hg concentrations were seen in clams deployed at SD190 (0.08 $\mu$ g/g).
+At SD180, where the highest concentrations have been seen for the past six years, concentrations decreased from 0.12 $\mu$ g/g in 2020 to 0.07 $\mu$ g/g in 2021.
 Mercury concentrations in clams deployed at the K-1007-P1 and K-901-A Ponds were again comparable to reference site concentrations.
-Clams deployed at two oil skimmers (K-897-A and K-897-J) had Hg concentrations similar to those of the reference site.
-Unlike in fish tissue, MeHg in the soft tissues of clams generally made up a small proportion of HgT (Figure 3.32).
-Although MeHg concentrations in clams remained low in 2020, they were either comparable to or slightly higher than concentrations in 2019.
+Clams deployed at two locations at the Beaver Ponds had Hg concentrations similar to those of the reference site.
+Unlike in fish tissue, MeHg in the soft tissues of clams generally made up a small proportion of HgT (Figure 3.28).
+MeHg concentrations in clams remained low in 2021, comparable to or slightly lower than concentrations in 2020.

 Figure 3.33 shows long-term monitoring results in redbreast sunfish (Lepomis auritus) at MIK 0.2.
-Average PCB concentrations in fish collected at MIK 0.2 in 2020 (1.49 $\pm$ 0.25 $\mu$ g/g) were higher than those seen in 2019 (0.74 $\pm$ 0.08 $\mu$ g/g) but remained comparable to concentrations seen at this site in recent years (Figure 3.32).
-Although there is not a regulatory limit for PCBs in fish, the level most often used in practice to issue fish consumption advisories in the State of Tennessee, as previously stated, is 1 $\mu$ g/g.
-In 2020, the mean PCB concentration in sunfish fillets collected from MIK 0.2 was above this limit.
+Average PCB concentrations in fish collected at MIK 0.2 in 2021 ( $0.59 \pm 0.04 \mu g/g$ ) were lower than those seen in 2020 ( $1.49 \pm 0.25 \mu g/g$ ) but remained comparable to concentrations seen at this site in recent years (Figure 3.32).
+Although there is not a regulatory limit for PCBs in fish, the level most often used in practice to issue fish consumption advisories in the state of Tennessee, as previously stated, is 1 $\mu g/g$ .
+In 2021, the mean PCB concentration in sunfish fillets collected from MIK 0.2 was below this limit.
 While the observed fish tissue concentrations in Mitchell Branch are lower than they have historically been, they are still two to three orders of magnitude higher than concentrations seen in the same species at the Hinds Creek reference site in Anderson County.

 Total mercury has been monitored more sporadically in redbreast sunfish fillets at MIK 0.2.
-Figure 3.33 shows long-term trends in HgT concentrations ( $\mu$ g/g) in these fish.
-A rapid increase in fillet HgT concentrations was observed in the early 1990s and generally remained elevated, with mean concentrations exceeding the AWQC (0.3 $\mu$ g/g) in most years.
+Figure 3.29 shows long-term trends in HgT concentrations ( $\mu$ g/g) in these fish.
+A rapid increase in fillet HgT concentrations was observed in the early 1990s and concentrations have generally remained elevated, with mean concentrations exceeding the AWQC (0.3 $\mu$ g/g) in most years.
 Similar to the PCB concentrations in fish from this site, HgT concentrations at MIK 0.2 have been oscillating around the EPA's recommended AWQC for the past several years.
-Mean mercury concentrations in redbreast at this site remained just above the mercury tissue criterion, averaging 0.31 + 0.004 $\mu$ g/g in 2020.
+Mean mercury concentrations in redbreast at this site remained just above the mercury tissue criterion, averaging 0.39 + 0.05 $\mu$ g/g in 2021.

-- 1. N = 2 composites of 10 clams each per year. - Shown in yellow are data for clams collected from the reference site, Little Sewee Creek (Meigs County, Tennessee). - 3.
-Total PCBs is defined as the sum of Aroclors 1248, 1254, and 1260.
+1. N = 2 composites of 10 clams each per year.

+2. Shown in yellow are data for clams collected from the reference site, Little Sewee Creek (Meigs County, Tenn.).

+3. Total PCBs is defined as the sum of Aroclors 1248, 1254, and 1260.

 Acronyms: MIK = Mitchell Branch kilometer PCB = polychlorinated biphenyl

-Figure 3.31.
-Mean total PCB (Top: $\mu g/g$ , wet wt; 1993-2020) and mercury (Bottom: $\mu g/g$ wet wt; 2009-2020) concentrations in the soft tissues of caged Asiatic clams deployed in Mitchell Branch
+Figure 3.27.
+Mean total PCB (Top: μg/g, wet wt; 1993-2021) and mercury (Bottom: μg/g wet wt; 2009-2021) concentrations in the soft tissues of caged Asiatic clams deployed in Mitchell Branch

-- 1. N = 2 composites of 10 clams each per year. - 2.
-Shown in yellow are data for clams collected from the reference site, Little Sewee Creek (Sweetwater, Tennessee - 3.
-Black bars denote MeHg concentrations, where the total height of bars (color and black band) represents HgT concentration.
+1. N = 2 composites of 10 clams each per year.

+2. Shown in yellow are data for clams collected from the reference site, Little Sewee Creek (Sweetwater, Tennessee)

-Acronyms and abbreviations: HgT = total mercury MIK = Mitchell Branch kilometer SD = storm drain MeHg = methylmercury PCB = polychlorinated biphenyl
+Acronyms: MIK = Mitchell Branch kilometer SD = storm drain

-Figure 3.32.
-Total (top panel) and methylmercury (bottom panel) concentrations in the soft tissues of caged Asiatic clams deployed in Mitchell Branch ( $\mu g/g$ wet wt; 2009-2020)
+Figure 3.28.
+Total (top panel) and methylmercury (bottom panel) concentrations in the soft tissues of caged Asiatic clams deployed in Mitchell Branch (μg/g wet wt; 2009-2021)